 When the green beans are done, turn off the heat.
 Stir in the parsley.

 Serve the green beans at room temperature.
 If desired, you can serve it with grated Parmesan.
 It's great with bread to dip in the oil from the pan.

 Store leftovers in the refrigerator for up to four days.

 Canned tomatoes will provide more of a sauce effect than fresh tomatoes.
-I prefer the canned tomatoes here for that reason.The citric acid in the canned tomatoes will make the green beans more yellow.Make sure you drain any juice from your tomatoes before adding them to the pan.
+I prefer the canned tomatoes here for that reason.The citric acid in the canned tomatoes will make the green beans turn yellowish.
+If you steam the green beans instead of boiling them first, they'll be greener.